shawnw/useful_sqlite_extensions/tools/README.md

   instead of aborting.
 * `--replace` Replace an existing row with the current one on a constraint violation.
 Cannot be combined with `--ignore`.
+* `--unsafe` Turn on options that speed up insertion at the cost of possible database corruption on OS crash or power loss.
 * `--help` I need somebody!
 Not just anybody!